 It is anticipated that the target and variance will be met, as the target is related to a legal requirement.
-Harvesting is planned for the China Creek community watershed for 2023.
+No harvesting is planned within Community Watersheds in 2024.

 The TFL Forester reviews the central file for external and internal audits, inspections and/or investigations and the Cengea database Incident Tracking System for reports of non-conformance or non-compliance.
 Compliance and conformance to the SOP's is monitored through cutblock, road and post-harvest inspections.